DeckerGirl/ENC4265portfolio/AIstatement.md

 ChatBot: AI statement ChatGPT GPT-4o was utilized in the creation of this page, serving as a tool for spellchecking and ensuring clarity and consistency.
 Powered by ChatGPT GPT-4o

+Reflection blog #5 Prompt D AI statement: ChatGPT GPT-4o was utilized in the creation of this page, serving as a tool for spellchecking and ensuring clarity and consistency.
+Powered by ChatGPT GPT-4o